multiplegeorges/vue-cli-plugin-s3-deploy/README.md

 CALL FOR CONTRIBUTORS
 ===
-If you'd like to participate in the development and maintenance of this plugin, please open an issue and request to be added.
+If you'd like to participate in the development and maintenance of this plugin, please open a PR or an issue.
+Help is welcome.
-Thanks all for their contributions so far!
+Thanks to all who have contributed so far!

 Usage
 ===